Approach

 Trainings

-Increasing Co-Design Capacity
+Increasing Co-Governance Capacity

 Slides for a virtual training for graduate student at Columbia University’s School of International and Public Affairs (SIPA)